cloudfoundry/diego-notes/proposals/secure-auctioneer-cell-apis.md

 ### Auctioneer

-- As a Diego operator, I expect the auctioneer also to serve its API on a TLS-configurable port
+- As a Diego operator, I expect the auctioneer also to be able to serve its API over TLS
 	- include docs for new set of config values, recommended way to transition
 	- script to generate new set of certs and keys
 - As a Diego operator, I expect to be able to configure the BBS to communicate with the auctioneer on its TLS-configurable port